devonfw-tutorials/tutorial-compiler/documentation/Functions.md

 ***

 ### restoreDevonfwIde <a name="restoreDevonfwIde"></a>
-It is similar to [installDevonfwIde](#installDevonfwIde) function but the difference between the two functions is that restoreDevonfwIde installs the ide through a script in the background and the Katacoda user does not have to download and start the installation.
+It is similar to [installDevonfwIde](#installDevonfwIde) function but the difference between the two functions is that restoreDevonfwIde installs the ide through a script in the background and the Katacoda user will already have an installed version of devonfw-ide at the start of the tutorial.
 #### parameter
 This function consist of two parameters.

 1. First parameter:
     - **Required**
-    - **Type**- Array of String or String[]
+    - **Type**- Array of String.
-    - **Description**- The tools you want to install within the devonfw ide.
-You can pass every tool that can be installed with the devonfwIde.
+    - **Description**- The tools you want to install within the devonfw-ide.
+You can pass every tool that can be installed with the devonfw-ide.
 In this parameter, based on requirement the tools you can pass are: java, mvn, node, npm, gradle, ionic jasypt, jenkins, ng, sonar and yarn.

 2. Second parameter:
     - **Optional**
-    - **Type**- devonfw-ide version
+    - **Type**- String
-    - **Description**- It is the version of the ide to install.
-If you don't use the second parameter, it will always install the newest devonfw-ide release.
+    - **Description**- Devonfw-ide version that will be installed.
+If this parameter is omitted, it will install the newest devonfw-ide release.

 #### example
 restoreDevonfwIde(["java","mvn"], "2020.08.001")